Constructing (Co)inductive Types via Large Sizes: Introduction

-We show the consistency of our theory by constructing a realisability model based on Hyland's effective topos \cite{hyland_effective_1982}: small types are interpreted as partial equivalence relations, and large types are interpreted as assemblies.
-This lets us interpret the type of sizes as an uncountable ordinal, which is needed to validate the axioms for the parametric quantifier.
-This models a stronger type theory: one that is also impredicative and extensional.
+We show the consistency of our theory by constructing a realisability model based on Hyland's effective topos \cite{hyland_effective_1982}: small types are interpreted as partial equivalence relations, and large types as assemblies.
+This lets us interpret the type of sizes as an uncountable ordinal, which is needed to validate the axioms for the parametric quantifiers.
+This models a stronger type theory: one that is also impredicative and extensional and therefore satisfies UIP.

+Importantly, we do not use impredicativity and extensionality in the syntax when constructing the ordinal approximations and full (co)inductive types.
+So, our constructions can be carried out in a weak theory, while our model validates a strong theory.

-\subparagraph*{Related work.} It is worth noting the similarity between this approach to sized types and guarded type theory \cite{nakano}.
+\subparagraph*{Related work.} Beyond the work that we already mentioned it is worth noting the similarity between this approach to sized types and guarded type theory \cite{nakano}, as this was also the context in which this parametric approach to sizes was described \cite{licentiate}.
 Guarded type theory introduces a modality $\RHD$, called the later modality.
 This modality allows for the construction of guarded recursive types, in which the recursive variable only occurs under the guarding modality.
 However, the guarding modality by itself is not sufficient to construct coinductive types.
 Instead, the type system can be extended with so-called clock variables \cite{prod-coprogramming}, which represent different time streams and can be used to define coinductive types via universal quantification over clocks.
-Moreover, this requires parametric quantification, which has often been expressed in the form of additional axioms \cite{mogelberg,guardedtypes16}.
-Here we can note the similarity with our approach, in which we encode coinductive types using parametric universal quantification over clocks.
-However, we also consider the encoding of inductive types using existential quantification, whereas guarded type theory focuses solely on encoding coinductive types.
-In \cite{guarded-via-sized}, the relation between sized types and guarded type theory was studied, and it was shown that guarded recursion can be simulated in a simple type theory using sized types.
+This construction requires quantification over clocks to be parametric, which is often expressed in the form of additional axioms \cite{mogelberg,guardedtypes16}.
+This is very similar to our approach, as we encode coinductive types using parametric universal quantification over sizes.
+However, we also encode inductive types using existential quantification, whereas guarded type theory focuses on constructing coinductive types.
+The relation between sized types and guarded type theory has been studied, and it was shown that guarded recursion can be simulated in a simple type theory using sized types \cite{guarded-via-sized}.